Shruti Haasan: Artistry and public image

-Haasan is considered among the most popular actor of Telugu cinema.
+Haasan is considered among the most popular actors of Telugu cinema.
 She is one of the highest paid actresses in South Indian cinema, according to various media reports.
 Haasan has appeared in Forbes India's Celebrity 100 list.
 She debuted at 61st position with an estimated annual income of ₹80.0 million.
 In 2016, with an estimated annual income of ₹69.0 million, she peaked at 46th position.
+Haasan is among the highest-grossing actresses in Indian cinema.

-With her debut films Anaganaga O Dheerudu and 7aum Arivu, critics stated that, "she shows promise.".
+With her debut films Anaganaga O Dheerudu and 7 Aum Arivu, critics stated that, "she shows promise.".
 Her career marked a turning point with 3.
 She went onto achieve praises for her portrayals in mainstream Telugu and Tamil films, in particular for Oh My Friend, Race Gurram, Srimanthudu, Premam and Si3.
 She has been termed, "fine performer", "graceful", "revelation" and "gorgeous" for her performances in these films.
 She has often been cast opposite the same actors more than once, featuring in two or more films with Pawan Kalyan, Suriya, Ravi Teja and Siddharth.
 She even proved to be the "lucky charm", for some of them.
 Suresh Krishnamoorthy of The Hindu find her to be "down-to-earth and someone who conceals her not-so-ok Telugu with a dazzling smile".
-Manjusha Radhakrishnan of Gulf News noted, "Haasan is one of the rare talents who doesn't take the star part of the celebrity too seriously."
+Manjusha Radhakrishnan of Gulf News noted, "Haasan is one of the rare talents who don't take the star part of the celebrity too seriously."
 GQ India finds Haasan to be "a talented actress, a gifted singer and one helluva looker".
 While praising her music skills, Verve termed her a "multifaceted artiste".
-She has been placed in Rediffs "Top Tamil Actresses" of 2012 List.
-She is also listed among the "Hottest South Indian" actresses.
-She stood at the 24th place on Forbes India's most influential stars on Instagram in South cinema for the year 2021.

-Haasan has frequently featured on Hyderabad Times' Most Desirable Woman and Chennai Times' Most Desirable Woman list.
-She became Hyderabad's Most Desirable Woman in 2013 and 2020 and became Chennai's Most Desirable Woman in 2013.
-Haasan is a prominent celebrity endorser for brands and products.
-She was signed as a brand ambassador for Lloyd.
-She also endorses Emami Navratna cool talc.
-She is a brand ambassador for Fossil watches in India.
-Other brands endrosed by her include Philips, Paksha and Crizal.